greenbone/gvm-tools/docs/scripting.rst

 This ensures the script is only called when being run as a GMP script.
-The :dfn:`gmp` and :dfn:`args` variables are provided by :program:`gvm-cli` or :program:`gvm-pyshell`. :dfn:`args` contains arguments for the script e.g. the username and password for the GMP connection.
+The :dfn:`gmp` and :dfn:`args` variables are provided by :program:`gvm-cli` or :program:`gvm-pyshell`. :dfn:`args` contains arguments for the script, e.g. the username and password for the GMP connection.
 Most important for our example script, it contains the argv property with the list of additional script specific arguments.
 The :dfn:`gmp` variable contains a connected and